Skip to main content

 The visualization data loads and is ready to explore in CytoCanvas.

-After the data is loaded, CytoCanvas displays a visualization of the cell culture samples.
-Each grid represents one of the wells on the flow cell for the run.
-To control the data types that appear, use the collapsible panels for Imaging, Protein, and Transcript.
+After the data is loaded, a visualization of the cell culture samples are displayed in Flow Cell view.
+In this view, each grid represents one of the wells on the flow cell for the run.
+To control the data types that appear, use the collapsible panels for Imaging, Proteins, and Transcripts.
 To zoom in and out of the target, use the zoom bar.
 To lock or unlock the zoom, toggle the lock icon next to the zoom bar.
+You can also add well and tile labels that are visible while you pan the flow cell.
+Category data can be visualized from RawCellStats.parquet in the run directory.
+Categories are defined as any string grouping (for example, Gene, MostAbundantTarget, etc.).

 Imaging Panel